List of Alpha Psi Omega chapters

-Alpha Psi Omega is an American honor society for participants in collegiate theatre.
-Delta Psi Omega National Theatre Honor Society, is Alpha Psi Omega's junior-college division.
+Alpha Psi Omega is a North American honor society for participants in collegiate theatre.
+Delta Psi Omega is Alpha Psi Omega's junior-college division.
 Originally, the society called its chapters "casts".

 Alpha Psi Omega chapters

-In the following list of chapters, active chapters are indicated in bold and inactive chapters or institutions are in italics.
+Alpha Psi Omega refers to its chapters as casts.
+In the following list of chapters, active chapters are indicated in bold and inactive chapters and institutions are in italics.